Benefits of Green Smoothie Diet

 When choosing the best blender for a green smoothie, you have quite a few options.
 Choosing the best blender depends on what you will be using it for and also what your price range is.

-Here are the four main types of smoothie blenders for you to consider.
+Here are the four main types of smoothie blenders for you to consider for your green smoothie diet.

 - An immersion blender is also known as a hand blender or stick blender.
 They’re small handheld motors that blend food directly in a container.
 Popular for pureed soups, they can also be used for smoothies!
 Be sure your container is deep to avoid splashback.